 Cervical hinging and migraines

 So far, I have not seen a single patient suffering from migraines who did not also hinge at the cervical spine.
 Hinging at the neck implies that one or more cervical levels are collapsing, causing one vertebrae to flex and one to hyperextend.
-This may not only cause disc injuries down the road, but it will immediately compromise vascular flow, as the hinging vertebrae will cause occlusion of the vertebral artery and vertebral vein within the transverse foramen of the vertebrae, especially when combined with rotation.
+This may not only cause disc injuries down the road, but it may immediately compromise vascular flow, as the hinging vertebrae may cause occlusion of the vertebral artery within the transverse foramen of the vertebrae, especially when combined with rotation.

 Hinging also inhibits normal axial cervical rotation, extension, and general articulation.
 In practice this means that because the neck can not normally move as ‘one’ unit, due to fixation at the hinging level as well as dysfunction of the surrounding muscles, excessive movement will be forced to occur at the upper and middle cervical levels.
 This is a common contributor to ligamentous laxity, especially at the atlas joint levels.
 Ligamentous laxity combined with muscular dysfunction is a bad combination, often leading to gradually increasing misalignment within these joints, which once again exacerbates muscular dysfunction further, as well as potentially pulling on and damaging the vertebral artery, and occluding the internal jugular vein.
 More on this shortly.